Raytray/dotfiles/readme.md

 My gitconfig has a few changes for colors, as well as aliases for more ease of use.
 xkbevd is for bell beeps.
 My systems do not contain an actual pcspkr, thus I use aplay and xkbevd to catch events and emit a short beep.
 bashrc is not listed as I use zshrc instead.

+## Git Hooks
+* A folder for common git-hooks that I use on more than a single project

 ## ZSH Aliases